a properly lovely, get-away-from-it-all modern country house hotel oasis

 If you’re yet to be fully cognisant of the delights that lie in store for you at Homewood – just a short (and rather beautiful) 10-minute pootle from Bath, along the A36 – you’re seriously missing out.

-Meanwhile, at the epicentre of the whole affair, there’s a restaurant overseen by head chef Jamie Forman, who boasts a rather illustrious CV and whose ethos around adhering to locally sourced, seasonally-led and high quality product-driven menus gives a fresh blast of authenticity and gravitas to a statement that’s in serious danger of becoming careworn.
+Meanwhile, at the epicentre of the whole affair: the Olio restaurant overseen by head chef Jamie Forman, who boasts a rather illustrious CV and whose ethos around adhering to locally sourced, seasonally-led and high quality product-driven menus gives a fresh blast of authenticity and gravitas to a statement that’s in serious danger of becoming careworn.

-After aperitifs including a perfect Manhattan (trust me when I tell you that Mr Pig knows a perfect Manhattan when he meets one) in the subtly seductive bar, we took to the dining room – and hey, wow, make sure you look up before you sit down; if you thought that having multiple chandeliers hanging from one fairly small ceiling could be way too much of a good thing, prepare to have your perceptions seriously challenged here.
+When you enter Jamie’s prandial playground (aka, the dining room) make sure you look up before you sit down: if you thought that having multiple chandeliers hanging from one fairly small ceiling could be way too much of a good thing, prepare to have your perceptions seriously challenged here.
 Jamie’s menus are challenging in their own right, too… as in, when a selection is this strong, it’s pretty difficult to know which direction to take your tastebuds in.

-Attention levels duly sparked by my superb scallop foray, I dived into duck for my main course: soft, gamey Creedy Carver, served with neat little discs of roasted sweet potato, a generous smattering of fresh baby sweetcorn slivers (chargrilled, I think?) and a red wine jus soft and mellow enough to drink by the glass.
-My choice was, overall, one of those super-simple, non-fussy combinations that turned the spotlight on quality produce and a kitchen with both the skill set and the respect to know exactly when to leave a good ingredient alone… by turning it into something spectacular.
+So yes, there’s lots to catch you eye and many difficult decisions to be made as you study the glorious menu.
+But underpinning the whole shebang at every turn is a selection of super-simple, non-fussy combinations that turn the spotlight on seasonality, quality produce and a kitchen with both the skill set and the respect to know exactly when to leave a good ingredient alone… by turning it into something spectacular.
 Am I being confusing, or contradictory?
 If so, think about what I’ve just said again, because I really shouldn’t be.

-But of course we opted for dessert, despite the fact that we’d made full use of the divine homemade bread that arrived unbidden at the start of our feast and portions across both courses, thus far, had gone large.
-But if there’s rich, oozy After Eight chocolate fondant with white chocolate ice cream on the menu (that may sound like too much of a good thing, but honestly, it’s not) and proper treacle tart with clotted cream up for grabs (and Mr Pig grabbed it with both hands) then why not?
+Of course we opted for dessert, despite the fact that we’d made full use of the divine homemade bread that arrived unbidden at the start of our feast and portions across both courses, thus far, had gone large.
+But if there’s honeycomb ice cream with chocolate sauce on the menu and proper sticky toffee pudding with caramel sauce and vanilla ice cream up for grabs (and Mr Pig grabbed it with both hands) then why not?

-I really like what Jamie Forman’s doing in the Homewood kitchen: confident, down-to-earth, highly accomplished; assertive without being pushy, and imaginative in a refreshingly accessible way – he’s definitely a rising star chef-to-watch.
+I really like what Jamie Forman’s doing in the Olio kitchen: confident, down-to-earth, highly accomplished; assertive without being pushy, and imaginative in a refreshingly accessible way – he’s definitely a rising star chef-to-watch.
 As for Homewood overall: it’s a properly lovely, get-away-from-it-all modern country house hotel oasis, chilled out or super-glam according to the occasion, staffed with genuinely nice people who make you feel genuinely welcome.
-We felt very at home there (in fact, we didn’t want to leave) – we know you wood feel the same way too.
+We felt very at home there; we know you wood too.